About this Artist

 As a soloist, Crockett has appeared with the Montreal Symphony Orchestra, the Florida Orchestra, the Yamagata Symphony Orchestra, the Bellingham Festival Orchestra, and Les Violons du Roy.
 He has performed regularly on the MET Chamber Players series at Carnegie Hall, and he has recorded, performed, and toured extensively with the New York Kammermusiker double reed ensemble.

-A respected pedagogue, Crockett serves on the faculty of the Académie de Verbier in Switzerland.
-He has also served on the faculties of the Juilliard and Manhattan schools of music, as well as McGill University in Montreal.
+A respected pedagogue, Crockett has served on the faculties of the Juilliard and Manhattan schools of music, as well as McGill University in Montreal and the Académie de Verbier in Switzerland.
 He has given master classes at numerous institutions, including the Domaine Forget in Québec, the Curtis Institute, the Puerto Rico Conservatory, and many universities across the United States.

 A native of Miami, Whitney Crockett began his bassoon studies with Michael Finn and Luciano Magnanini.
 He is a graduate of the Juilliard School, where he studied with Stephen Maxym.